shtesh/stickman/README.md

 Game metrics: After achieving the limit of attempts available, the game is over and the player receives the visual punishment in the form of the death by hanging.

-Embedded keyboard: Taking into consideration mobile first approach and in order to make the game more kid-friendly – the keyboard constitutes the integral part of the game screen, so that the user does not need to resort to the conventional keyboard.
+Embedded keyboard: Taking into consideration mobile first approach and in order to make the game more kid-friendly (children are the ultimate end users) – the keyboard constitutes the integral part of the game screen, so that the user does not need to resort to the conventional keyboard.

 MVP

 Data Structure
 o	index.html
-o	styles.css
+o	style.css
-o	canvas.js
+o	stickman.js

 Properties:
-class HangmanCanvas
-rightLeg
-leftLeg
-rightArm
-leftArm
-torso
-head
-frame4
-frame3
-frame2
-frame1
-drawArray

-Methods:
-createBoard
-drawLines
-writeCorrectLetter
-writeWrongLetter
-drawHangman
-gameOver
-winner

-o	hangman.js
-Properties:
-class Hangman
-words
-word
-getHint
-secretWord
-letters
 alphabet
 themes
-chosenTheme
+selectedTheme
+secretWord
+guess
+letters //Stored guesses
 lives
 counter
-guessedLetters
-errorsLeft
-startGameButton
-startGame
+space
+canvas
+head
+scaffold1
+scaffold2
+scaffold3
+scaffold4
+core
+leftArm
+rightLeg
+leftLeg
+drawArray

 Methods:
-pickWord
-checkClickedLetter
-addCorrectLetter
-addWrongLetter
 showLives
 showTheme
 getHint
 showClue
-checkGameOver
-checkWinner
+buttons
+selectTheme
+result
+livesCounter
+animate
+draw
+check
+play
+hint
+reset

-States and States Transitions
+States

 •	Start button
 o	It starts the game.